 Are you planning a week in Greece?
 Whether you are visiting this incredible country for the first time or you are a repeat visitor, our suggested itinerary for a week in Greece gives you a real taste of mainland Greece and its beautiful islands.
 Read through our Greece travel guide to learn all about this incredible country.
 It includes some of the most stunning highlights, including the Acropolis and Parthenon.
-There are plenty of opportunities to relax, soak up the atmosphere, and enjoy the truly delicious local cuisine.
-Here’s a list of hotels in Greece to keep you rested on this adventure.
+There are plenty of opportunities to relax, soak up the atmosphere, enjoy the truly delicious local cuisine, and hop on a tour.
+Here’s a list of hotels in Greece to keep you rested in style on this adventure.

 Day One: Intro to Athens

 It is impossible to see all of this marvelous city in just a couple of days, but you can certainly head to all the main attractions!
 The best thing to do before you start is to buy a ‘Combined Ticket’.
 This gets you into all the top sights for a reduced price and is available at most sites, including the Acropolis, the Agora, and the Temple of Zeus.
 Or take our myths and gods of Athens tour to fit it all in.
 If you can start your day early, all the better because where you are heading, everyone else will be too!

 On the first day, step back into ancient history with a visit to the Acropolis first thing in the morning.
 The Acropolis is an ancient citadel standing on a rocky outcrop that can be seen all over Athens.
 It is the location of the famous Parthenon and other monuments of ancient Greek civilization.
 The Theater of Dionysus is always impressive and the world’s first theater, longtime home to famous tragedies and comedies.